-- 1 When the background monitor is selected, the trace exception vector must point to the start of the vector table (typically 0 unless the vector table is relocated with the Vector Base Register (VBR)). - 2 When a foreground monitor is selected, the trace exception vector must point to the TRACE_ENTRY address in the monitor.
-In the default foreground monitor, this address is equal to the base address of the monitor plus 800H.
+- 1 When the background monitor is selected, the trace exception vector must point to an even address in readable memory.
+If the emulator cannot read from the address that the trace exception vector points to, it attempts to temporarily write the current value of VBR into the trace exception vector (because the vector table is readable). - When a foreground monitor is selected, the trace exception vector must point to the TRACE\ENTRY address in the monitor.
+In the default foreground monitor, this address is equal to the base address of the monitor plus 680H.
+If the trace exception vector does not contain the correct value, the emulator attempts to temporarily change the trace a-line and f-line exception vectors to the TRACE\ENTRY address.